wp-plugins/send-email-only-on-reply-to-my-comment/readme.txt

 * Threaded/Nested comments option Enabled

 ## Main Features
-* Does not send emails to all subscribers.
-* Very Simple to use
+* Simple to use
-* Email will only be sent if a person chooses to get notification and if the new commenter has pressed the Reply Button on his comment.
+* For the second option, email will only be sent if a person chooses to get notification and if the new commenter has pressed the Reply Button on his comment.

 == Installation ==